Lomztein/Moduthulhu/README.md

 As mentioned previously, the most basic element you should be aware of is the "IPlugin" interface, as this is the interface between plugin and bot framework.
 However, it isn't really neccesary to worry about it, as it is much easier to work with the "PluginBase" abstract class, the default implementation of IPlugin.
 Inheriting from PluginBase will provide you with an easy foundation to work with, as well as a bunch of build in utility methods.
 Additionally, a Descriptor attribute is required to be added to the class, as it is used to define the plugins author, name, as well as optionally a description and a version.
 An optional Source attribute may also be added, which contains links to an authors website, a source repository, and a link to where the plugins .dll file may be downloaded for patching.

-### Here is an empty class that inherits from ModuleBase:
+### Here is an empty class that inherits from PluginBase:

 ```cs
 [Descriptor ("Alan Smithee", "Example Plugin")]